texfaq/texfaq.github.io/FAQ-MF.md

-MetaFont's language for defining fonts permits the expression of several classes of things: first (of course), the simple geometry of the glyphs; second, the properties of the print engine for which the output is intended; and third, ''meta''-information which can distinguish different design sizes of the same font, or the difference between two fonts that belong to the same (or related) families.
+MetaFont's language for defining fonts permits the expression of several classes of things: first (of course), the simple geometry of the glyphs; second, the properties of the print engine for which the output is intended; and third, "meta"-information which can distinguish different design sizes of the same font, or the difference between two fonts that belong to the same (or related) families.